fvgh/winfoom/README.md

 For SOCKS proxy type, if authentication is required use the `Config` button to provide user/password.

+> 👉 Note: For HTTP proxy type, Winfoom uses the current user credentials to authenticate to the remote proxy, there is no need to provide them!

 To test it, open a browser, let's say Firefox and configure proxy like this:

 ![firefox](https://github.com/ecovaci/winfoom/blob/master/assets/img/firefox.png)